cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/from-a-detailed-report-to-an-insight.md

 If you're new to [reports and insights in the Office 365 Security &amp; Compliance Center](reports-and-insights-in-security-and-compliance.md), it might help to see how you can easily navigate from a detailed report to an insight and recommended actions.

 This is one of several walkthroughs for the Security &amp; Compliance Center.
-To see additional walkthroughs, see the [[Related topics](from-an-insight-to-a-detailed-report.md#related)](#related-topics) section.
+To see additional walkthroughs, see the [Related topics](#related-topics) section.

 ## Walkthrough: From a detailed report to an insight